demimurg/restapi-test/README.md

 cd selectel_tz
 ```

-For fast setting, you can use bash script
+For fast setting, you can use bash script.
 It will:
 1. Install requirements
 2. Export env variables
 3. Start postgresql server